samaea/virtual-assistant-workshop/README.md

       You have now successfully enabled the Direct Line Speech Channel with only a few clicks.
 This is one of the benefits of the Microsoft Bot Framewok: Developers can easily integrate several functionalities with a few clicks instead of time-consuming coding.
-[Here](https://docs.microsoft.com/en-us/azure/bot-service/bot-service-manage-channels?view=azure-bot-service-4.0) you can find all the available communication channels that the bot can be extended to.
       ```

-   1. We will now enable the Bot Framework Protocol Streaming Extensions support for optimal, low-latency speech interaction. **Click on Settings** on the left and **tick the checkbox "Enable Streaming Endpoint"**.
+   1. We will now enable the Bot Framework Protocol Streaming Extensions support for optimal, low-latency speech interaction.
+In portal.azure.com where you enabled the Speech Channel, right below "Channels" **click on Settings** on the left and **tick the checkbox "Enable Streaming Endpoint"** and **click Saven on the top**.

           ![Azure Portal - Resources in the VA RG](https://raw.githubusercontent.com/samaea/virtual-assistant-workshop/master/images/portal-streaming-endpoint.png)